MTV Global: History

-In 1996–1997, two websites were launched – mtve.com and mtveurope.com.
+In 1996–1997, two websites were registered – mtve.com and mtveurope.com.

-Starting from the end of 1997, MTV gradually reduced the screening of video clips of rock music representatives, which led to the slogan among skeptics: "Rock is dead."
-The fact that at that time rock music fans were less materialistic and bought less music based on TV offers were cited as the reasons that the channel was breaking away from its once mainstream music.
+From the end of 1997 MTV gradually reduced the number of rock music videos it broadcast, which skeptics labelled: "Rock is dead."
+Among the reasons cited for the change are that rock music fans bought less of what they saw advertised on TV.
 Instead, MTV began to devote its musical airtime mainly to pop and hip-hop/R&B music.
 All rock shows were eliminated, and the rock-related categories at the Video Music Awards were reduced to one.

-At the dawn of the new millennium, in the period from 1997 to 2001, the animated series Daria in the genre of comedy drama, everyday life was released on the MTV channel.
+At the dawn of the new millennium, in the period from 1997 to 2001, MTV broadcast the animated comedy drama series Daria.